judecoe/CMPINF0401-Extra-Credit/README.md

 ## Challenges & Solutions

-- **Organizing the Layout**: Initially, I struggled with arranging the GUI components.
+- **Organizing the Layout**: Originally, I struggled with arranging the GUI components.
 Learning and applying BorderLayout and GridLayout helped resolve this issue.
 - **Parsing User Input**: Converting text input to numerical values (e.g., doubles) was tricky at first.
 I addressed this by adding input validation.

 ## What I Learned

-- Before this project, I had limited experience with advanced Swing components like JComboBox and GridLayout.
+- Before this project, I had little experience with any different Swing components.
 Now, I feel confident using them to create complex GUIs.
 - I also learned how to handle file operations in Java, which was a new skill for me.

 ## Self-Assessment

 - **Effort**: I dedicated around 8-10 hours to this project, including research, coding, and debugging.
 - **Challenges Overcome**: I successfully built a functional and intuitive GUI, learned new Swing components, and implemented file operations.
+- **Research**: I had to look through a lot of information on Java Swing and FileWriter, including these helpful resources (https://www.geeksforgeeks.org/introduction-to-java-swing/, https://www.geeksforgeeks.org/filewriter-class-in-java/).
+Shout out to Geeks for Geeks.
 - **Points Justification**: I believe this project deserves 20 points due to the well-structured GUI, file handling, and real-time updates to the dashboard and transaction history.